bokkypoobah/WeenusTokenFaucet/README.md

 <br />

-Send a 0 value transaction to the contract addresses below on your preferred network and you will receive 1,000 ERC20 tokens for your testing.
+Send a 0 value transaction from your account to the contract addresses below on your preferred network and you will receive 1,000 ERC20 tokens for your testing.
+You will need some ethers (ETH) to pay for the network transaction fees.

 <br />